Elon Musk Tweets Inspire Investment Decisions Of 37% Americans: Survey

 What Happened: The survey was conducted nationwide in the U.S. between Feb.
 6 and Feb.
 8 and received 30,400 responses from adults.

-Forty-eight percent of the participants described the billionaire entrepreneur as "Genius," 22% said find him funny, while another 12% said they would describe him as a "madman" in a good way.
+Forty-eight percent of the participants described the billionaire entrepreneur as "Genius," 22% said they find him funny, while another 12% said they would describe him as a "madman" in a good way.
 Seven percent of the respondents said Musk was a "jerk" in their view.

 Twenty-three percent of respondents said they follow Musk's tweets "very closely," 20% said "closely," while 36% of the respondents said they didn't follow his tweets at all.